Capm96/Blog/content/blog/astrology.md

 [6] [Constellations of the ecliptic](https://www.youtube.com/watch?v=eeQwYrfmvoQ) - (I was confused when reading about this at first.
 This visual might help.)

 [7] There is in fact, Ophiuchus, a 13th constellation.
 As I understand it, Astrologers ignored Ophiuchus for simplicity.
 Since at the time of the ancient Babylonians we already had a 12-month calendar, it would be much easier to divide the ecliptic into 12 equal parts.
-Dividing by 13 makes for some confusing math…

-As we will see, Western astrologers also do not concern themselves with the constellations, but with the signs.
-In any case, it is worth noting that an entire constellation was left behind.
-But, if you are curious, the sun passes in front of the constellation Ophiuchus between around the 30th of November and the 18th of December.
+Dividing by 13 makes for some confusing math… The sun passes in front of the constellation Ophiuchus between around the 30th of November and the 18th of December.
 If you were born under that time, you were born against the constellation of Ophiuchus, even though your sign is something else.

 [8] *Babylonian Star-lore by Gavin White, Solaria Pubs, 2008, page 175*